 Hannan Jones & Shamica Ruddock: Re-imagining in conversation

-Klara Lewis & Nik Colk Void with live AV by film artist Pedro Maia
+Klara Lewis & Nik Colk Void + Pedro Maia

 This is a uniquely audio visual collaboration project developed in 2021 by musicians and composers Klara Lewis and Nik Colk Void along with visual artist Pedro Maia.
 Guitars, synths, euro rack modular systems, voice, sampling and outboard processing are presented uncompromisingly when Lewis and Void's single approaches unite in a playful collage of sonic U-turns intertwining Pop and Noise.
 Presenting the project live, Lewis and Void are accompanied by the live visuals of Pedro Maia, following his 16mm analogue film manipulations as a point of departure.